260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Bicycle assembler (artist’s impression)

-The general misconception around the bike trade isn’t helped by the fact that, for a long time, the Australian government hasn’t considered ‘bicycle mechanic’ as an actual profession.
+The general misconception around the trade isn’t helped by the fact that, for a long time, the Australian government hasn’t considered ‘bicycle mechanic’ to be an actual profession.
 (More on that in a moment.)

 Regardless, 'bicycle mechanic' is indeed a job, and it's an interesting and challenging one.